adioshun/gitBook_Object_Tracking/background-filter/2016-change-detection-of-mobile-lidar-data.md

 The proposed method
 1. takes the two point clouds as inputs,
 2. performs difference detection, and assigns a label to each point.
-3. The outputs of the method are two sets
+3. The outputs of the method are two sets (수식 참고)

 ### 3.2 Algorithm for Difference Detection